asreview/template-extension-new-model/README.md

-# Template for extending ASReview with new algorithm
+# Template for extending ASReview with new model

 ASReview has support for extensions, which enable you to seemlessly integrate your own programs with the ASReview framework.
 These extensions can extend the